oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 #### <a name="ArithmeticOperators" href="#ArithmeticOperators">5.1.1.2 Arithmetic Operators</a>

-OData defines a set of arithmetic operators that require operands that evaluate to numeric types.
+OData defines a set of arithmetic operators that require operands that evaluate to numeric types or can be casted to numeric types by rule 3 for the [`cast`](#cast) function.
 Arithmetic operators are typically used to filter a collection of resources.
 However, services MAY allow using arithmetic operators with the [`$orderby`](#SystemQueryOptionorderby) system query option.